-- At least one rapid EV Charge Point for every 1,000m2 non-residential floor space (as per Institute of Air Quality Management guidance) or one fast EV Charge Point for every 1,000m2 nonresidential floor space (if the installation of a rapid charge point is technically Impossible due to grid supply constraints (evidence must be provided) - At least one rapid EV Charge Point for large-scale Major developments - Installation of passive charge points electric vehicle charging infrastructure for future activation at all vehicle parking spaces without active charge points (to provide 100% coverage)
+- At least one rapid EV Charge Point for every 1,000m2 non-residential floor space (as per Institute of Air Quality Management guidance) or one fast EV Charge Point for every 1,000m2 non-residential floor space (if the installation of a rapid charge point is technically Impossible due to grid supply constraints (evidence must be provided) - At least one rapid EV Charge Point for large-scale Major developments - Installation of passive charge points electric vehicle charging infrastructure for future activation at all vehicle parking spaces without active charge points (to provide 100% coverage) - A minimum of one car club vehicle per 500 parking spaces in new residential developments; a minimum of one vehicle per 10,000 m2 in non-residential developments

-minimum of one vehicle per 10,000 m2 in non-residential developments Electric and Low Emission Vehicle requirements:
+Electric and Low Emission Vehicle requirements:

 - Residential developments - 1.
 One Rapid Charging Point/station Per 1000m2 of floorspace or per 20 parking spaces or - 2.
 Allocated fast Charging Point for 50% of proposed parking spaces - Commercial developments - 1.
 One Rapid Charging Point/station Per 1000m2 of floorspace or per 20 parking spaces or - 2.
 Allocated fast Charging Point for 50% of proposed parking spaces - Supporting infrastructure - 1.
-Provision of infrastructure to facilitate additional charging points - basis
+Provision of infrastructure to facilitate additional charging points - 2.
+Support for other Low Emission technologies is welcome and considered on site-by-site basis